 Circuit Interrupters in Spokane

 Did you know that according to the National Electric Code, your home must have ground-fault circuit interrupters (GFCI) or arc-fault circuit interrupters (AFCI) installed?
 Electrical work should never be done without the help of an experienced professional, so you need to call our Spokane electricians to help install your GFCIs or AFCIs.
-At Epic Electrical, we are proud to offer experienced and trusted electrical services for your home or business.
+At Epic Electrical Enterprise, we are proud to offer experienced and trusted electrical services for your home or business.
 Our electricians are highly trained, licensed, and insured, and we continually offer outstanding customer service.
 With our 100% satisfaction guarantee, you can be confident that your home is in good hands.

 AFCI & GFCI Installations